Palianytsia (missile): Production

 On 28 August 2024, Minister for Digital Transformation Mykhailo Fedorov stated that the Palyanytsya costs less than US$1 million.
-A Ukrainian reserve colonel estimates the cost to be $50 000 to $100 000, i.e. much less than Western cruise missiles that cost upwards of one million USD.
+A Ukrainian reserve colonel estimates the cost to be $50 000 to $100 000, i.e. much less than traditional Western cruise missiles that cost upwards of one million USD.

 On 6 September 2024, Oleksandr Kamyshin stated to The Kyiv Independent that Lithuania would contribute 10 million Euro to build Palianytsia systems.

-On 4 December 2024, Rustem Umerov announced as Defence Minister of Ukraine that the Palianytsia missile-drone had entered serial production.
+On 4 December 2024, Rustem Umerov (then the Defence Minister of Ukraine) announced that the Palianytsia missile-drone had entered serial production.

 Operational history

 Palyanytsya's unveiling came on 24 August 2024 with the claim that the missile had already been used against unspecified Russian military targets that media speculated included an ammunition depot in Voronezh Oblast.

 On 18 and 21 September 2024, UAVs caused the Toropets depot explosions and explosions at an ammunition storage facility at Tikhoretsk as well as at the Tikhoretsk air base.
-In part based on reports of jet engines being heard by Russians during the attacks military correspondent David Axe subsequently reasoned that the attacks were done with Palianytsia.
+In part based on reports of jet engines being heard by Russians during the attacks, military correspondent David Axe subsequently reasoned that the attacks were done with Palianytsia.

+According to Volodymyr Zelensky the strikes carried out on the Novorossiysk Port in 11 August 2026 were done using Palianytsia in conjunction with Neptune missiles and unmanned naval vehicles.